Cheshire Power of Attorney Solicitors

 Have peace of mind knowing that your affairs are in order - Make a Lasting Power of Attorney today to ensure that, in the event of incapacity (illness), a friend or relative can manage your property and financial interests and/or your health and welfare.

-We are unable to predict the future and it is much better to plan ahead.
-At GESols we are dedicated in assisting clients in the planning of their future affairs.
+We are unable to predict the future, and it is much better to plan ahead.
+Our power of attorney solicitors in Northwich, Cheshire are dedicated to assisting clients in the planning of their future affairs.

-A lasting power of attorney (LPA) is a legal document which allows you to appoint an attorney (a person/people you trust) to deal with your property and finances and/or your health and welfare.
-You can make an (LPA) at any point during your lifetime providing that you have the necessary ability to understand the document you are creating and its effects.
+A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint an attorney (a person/people you trust) to deal with your property and finances and/or your health and welfare.
+You can make an (LPA) at any point during your lifetime, provided that you have the necessary ability to understand the document you are creating and its effects.

 Have peace of mind that your affairs are in order - contact our specialist team of advisors who can help prepare your Power of Attorney.

-Consult with our Family Law solicitors in Cheshire
+Consult with our Lasting Power Of Attorney Law solicitors in Northwich, Cheshire

 For expert assistance with family law, contact Gavin Edmondson Solicitors today for a no-obligation discussion of how we may be able to help.